Mora (ship): Replica

-A French project announced in 2022 intends to build a seaworthy replica of Mora in Honfleur, Normandy.
-The project will cost 13 million dollars.
-The goal is to complete the ship by 2027 in order to sail the Channel on the 1,000th anniversary of William the Conqueror's birth.
+A French project announced in 2022 intended to build a seaworthy replica of Mora in Honfleur, Normandy.
+The project was estimated to cost 13 million dollars.
+The goal was to complete the ship by 2027 in order to sail the Channel on the 1,000th anniversary of William the Conqueror's birth.
+In September 2025, the group announced the project would not be completed due to budgetary issues.